Configuration of redpesk packages

 provided-binding

-This feature allows to export a binding to other binders.
-The bindings whose relative name is given as value is exported to other binders under the given name.
+This feature allows to export a binding to other binders/applications.
+The binding whose relative path is given as value is exported to other binders under the given name.

 Example: